QI2lab/merfish3d-analysis/docs/examples/zhuang_lab_mouse_brain.md

 ## Preliminaries

-You need to make sure you have a working python enviornment with `merfish3d-analysis` properly installed, `Baysor` properly installed, and our human olfactory bulb 3D MERFISH dataset downloaded.
+You need to make sure you have a working python environment with `merfish3d-analysis` properly installed, `Baysor` properly installed, and the Zhuang laboratory mouse brain 2D MERFISH dataset downloaded.
 The dataset is ~???
 GB and you will need roughly another ???
 GB of temporary space to create the `qi2labDataStore` structure we use to perform tile registration, global registration, segmentation, pixel decoding, filtering, and cell assignment.

-We are only going to analyze one of their mouse brain slices, specifically `mouse001`.
+We are only going to analyze one of their mouse brain slices, specifically `mouse1_sample1_raw`.

 - [merfish3d-analysis](https://www.github.com/qi2lab/merfish3d-analysis)
 - [Baysor](https://github.com/kharchenkolab/Baysor)